How do I search?

 What is the chart that sometimes shows up at the top of the search results?

-The histogram chart is shown when you are looking at a single Technology or Company and shows the volume of monthly mentions of the term over the past two years.
+The histogram chart is shown when you are looking at a single Technology, Company, or Person and shows the volume of monthly mentions of the term over the past two years.
 If you see a spike in mentions, you can quickly navigate back to that moment in time by clicking on the bar that corresponds to the month that you are interested in.

 Along with the chart you may sometimes see icons which point to sources for further information.
 Options include links to: